 RIP or rest in peace, originates from the Latin term, Requiescat in pace.
 Although it is often associated with traditional Christian services and prayers, its usage now is open to people from all religions and regions.
 Social media outpourings of RIP as a response to funeral messages, especially at the passing away of a celebrity are not uncommon.
 From Hallmark cartoons of RIP engraved graves on Halloween to trending #rip hashtags on Twitter, the phrase seems to have lost its soul in everyday usage.
 People who use it, don’t necessarily seem to mean it.

-- Be thoughtful: No one deserves to hear a sly comment, a complaint or anything negative when they’re going through a tough time.
-If you’re feelings are not positive, maintain a dignified silence.
+No one deserves to hear a sly comment, a complaint or anything negative when they’re going through a tough time.
+If your feelings are not positive, maintain a dignified silence.
 Why make someone else feel worse?

 What are some of the ways you’ve found the communication from acquaintances and friends helpful?
-Please do share your experiences.
+Share your experiences below.

 More like This: Is It Ok To Say I Am Sorry For Your Loss?